-Then a strange phenomenon happened in parts of Europe, especially the Lowlands, Germany and Italy.
-Some women in the late 12th C. through to the early part of the 14thC. defied the pattern that all women called to a life of prayer and holiness and charity had to be cloistered.
-These women very much committed to the message of the Gospel became known as beguines and their abodes became known as beguinages.
-It would seem that these women responded spontaneously to the work of the Holy Spirit to live a simple communal life of prayer, to care for the poor, the sick, lepers and orphaned, to teach, make lace, garden and anything else which enables them to be economically free in their respective communities.
-They also read and taught the Scriptures in the vernacular.
-The beguines had a very special devotion to the Eucharist and to the Passion of Christ.
+In that period, a strange phenomenon happened, especially in northern Europe when some women defied the conventional pattern for women, marriage or the cloistered life by living in communities of prayer and service.
+These women who came from all classes became known as beguines, and lived either singularly or in small groups known as beguinages .
+They were committed to the message of the Gospel, responding spontaneously to the work of the Holy Spirit to live a simple, communal life of prayer, to care for the poor, the sick, lepers and orphaned, to teach, make lace, garden and anything else which enabled them to be economically free.
+They also read and taught the Scriptures in the vernacular as well as having a very special devotion to the Eucharist and to the Passion of Christ.
+Some were mystics and wrote of their visions and mystical experiences as evident in their writings.

-The beguines indeed wanted to imitate their Lord and to live as the Spirit inspired them.
-The first beguines were not subject to a rule of life, neither did the beguine have to make a life-time commitment.
+The beguines were not subject to a rule of life, neither did the beguines have to make a life-time commitment.
 She was free to leave or to marry.
 Such a way of life was very attractive to the devout woman, and it is not surprising that their numbers grew swiftly.
 It was a welcome alternative to the cloister or marriage, although for women to live without the protection of the convent or a husband was quite revolutionary in the early mediæval period.
-It would seem obvious that all women sent off to a convent did not necessarily have that vocation suited to cloistered life.
-A few centuries later Teresa of Avila described worldly nuns in the convent she entered, and how for awhile she was part of that scene until her conversion.
+In many ways the beguines were like the women in the Apostolic Church such as Prisca, Junia and Lydia who believed that in Christ all were equal in ministry.

-Women who became known as beguines were in some way like the women in the Apostolic Church who believed that in Christ, men and women were equal.
-They too could be an effective witness to the Gospel by the way they lived whilst adhering to the teaching of the Church without having to live the life of an cloistered nun.
-These women came from all classes, and lived either singularly or in small groups.
 At first, they were warmly received by pope, royalty and common folk alike, and admired for their piety and service.
 But their situation was ever a precarious one.
-It would seem that the Church could not cope with these "independent women" and the only way it could cope was to brand such women as "heretics", and to enforce all women who had a "religious" vocation into convents.
+It would seem that the Church could not cope with these independent women and the only way it could was to brand such women as heretics or to enforce all women who had a religious vocation into convents.

 Factors contributing to the Movement

-Two important movements in the 12thC. had their impact on those who became known as beguines.
-The Cistercian monk, Bernard of Clairvaux (1090- 1153), especially from is writings on The Song of Songs emphasised the importance of a personal relationship between the soul and the Lord.
-Thus he allegorised this relationship as being similar to that of the bride and the heavenly Bridegroom.
-This union between the beloved and the lover was a foundation upon which the feminist mystics, including beguines, developed an intimate spirituality with their Lord.
-Of course the receiving of Christ in the Blessed Sacrament was the outward act of this union.
+How did this movement evolve?
+There were some factors.
+The Cistercian monk, Bernard of Clairvaux (1090- 1153), especially in his reflections on The Song of Songs emphasised the personal relationship between the individual and the Lord being similar to that of the bride and the heavenly Bridegroom.
+Later this union between the beloved and the lover influenced feminist mystics, including beguines, to develop an intimate spirituality with their Lord, especially expressed in receiving Him at the Eucharist.

-In the early twelfth century a new order, Premonstratensains, was founded in Liège by Norbert of Xanten who allowed religious women to be "attached" and to do charity work in the world.
-However his successor reversed this role, and all nuns were expelled from the order by the end of the century.
-In a way these sisters were the forerunners of the beguines.
+Other influences included this new order, Premonstratensians, founded in Liège by Norbert of Xanten in the early twelfth century that allowed religious women to be attached and to do charity work in the world.
+However, his successor reversed this role, and all nuns were expelled from the order by the end of the century.
+In a way these were the forerunners of the beguines.

-The diocese of Liège was also the birthplace of the Beguines with the life and work of Mary d'Oignie (1177-1213) whose way of life was praised by the Dominican friar, Jacques de Vitry, her confessor and disciple.
-By the time he heard about her at the university of Paris she had already acquired a large following, both female and male in her "establishment" near the priory of St. Nicholas in Oignies, near her hometown of Nivelles.
+As stated it was in Liège that the Beguine movement began with the life and work of Mary d'Oignie (1177-1213) whose way of life was praised by the Dominican friar, Jacques de Vitry, her confessor and disciple.
+By the time he heard about her at the university of Paris she had already acquired a large following, both female and male in her establishment near the priory of St. Nicholas in Oignies, near her hometown of Nivelles.

-Mary's life overlapped that of the beloved St. Francis, and in many ways she was the female counterpart.
+Mary's life overlapped that of St. Francis, and in many ways, she was the female counterpart.
 Like Francis she renounced her wealth, practised severe asceticism and was one of the earliest women to receive the stigmata.
 She had persuaded her husband to live in chastity, and together they worked in a leprosarium.
-Moreover her life was nourished through her regular receiving of the Blessed Sacrament.
+Moreover, her life was nourished through her regular receiving of Communion.
 Vitry wrote:

 The holy bread strengthened her heart; the holy wine inebriated her, rejoicing her mind; the holy body fattened her; the vitalising blood purified her by washing.
 And she could not bear to abstain from such solace for long.
 For it was the same to her to live as to eat the body of Christ.

-Jacques de Vitry's approval and devotion to Mary and her cause was important as it promoted this way of living as being successful.
-His approval was not because he was a feminist; indeed he would seem to be like Jerome, but he recognised holiness and ability in women.
-Hence he was able to set Mary apart from worldly women.
-Hence he worked for the Beguines to become an official order within the Church.
-Although the Fourth Lateran Council in 1215 had prohibited the establishment of new orders, no more double monasteries and no unattached females, he was able to secure verbal approval from Pope Honorius III in 1215 that "pious women, not only in the diocese of Liège, but also in France and Germany, to live in communal houses and encourage each other to do good by mutual exhortation."
-But this was not as affirmative as he had hoped.
-In 1233, Pope Gregory IX issued a bull, Gloriam virginalem, which formally brought "chaste virgins in Teutonia" under Papal protection.
-With this sanction, the women from all walks of life became members of beguinages.
+His approval and devotion to Mary and her cause was important as it promoted her way of living as being successful.
+His approval was not because he was a feminist; indeed, he would seem to be like Jerome, but he recognised holiness and ability in women.
+Hence he was able to set Mary apart from worldly women and he worked for the Beguines to become an official order within the Church.
+Although the Fourth Lateran Council in 1215 had prohibited the establishment of new orders, he was able to secure verbal approval from Pope Honorius III in 1215 that "pious women, not only in the diocese of Liège, but also in France and Germany, to live in communal houses and encourage each other to do good by mutual exhortation."
+Not many years later in 1233, Pope Gregory IX issued a bull, Gloriam virginalem, which formally brought "chaste virgins in Teutonia" under Papal protection.

 Rapidly following on from the example of Mary's piety and charity works were two outstanding beguines, HADEWIJCH of Antwerp (died mid13thC.) and MECHTILD of Magdeburg (c.1207-1282).
 These two women through their writings revealed a combination of mysticism and theology.
 Their writings revealed a freshness in their approach to spiritual freedom in the union between the soul and Christ.